staticfloat/cache.julialang.org/README.md

 cache.julialang.org
 ===================

-Super-simple redirector that automagically caches files on S3 so that we don't have to deal with sourceforge (and others) downtime.
+Python flask-based redirector that automagically caches files on S3 so that we don't have to deal with sourceforge (and others) downtime.